vkoves/vkoves.github.io/_posts/2026-08-24-ev-road-tripping-is-actually-easy-now.md

 </div>

-I'll cover some tips on renting later on, but I was prepared - I've rented EVs a lot from the O'Hare, and knew that there's an Electrify America fast charging station in Rosemont at the Fashion Outlets Mall, just a few minutes and a few miles away from O'Hare.
+I'll cover some tips on renting later on, but I was prepared - I've rented EVs a lot from the O'Hare, and knew that there's an Electrify America fast-charging station in Rosemont at the Fashion Outlets Mall, just a few minutes and a few miles away from O'Hare.
 So we drove over there, plugged in the car, got some coffee and used the bathroom, and 27 minutes later were back on our way!